 (2) Basal compartment

-Spermatogenesis process in the germ stem cells called as type A spermatogonia.
-Type A spermatogonia lies in the basal compartment of seminiferous tubules.
+Spermatogenesis process in the germ stem cells called type A spermatogonia.
+Type A spermatogonia lie in the basal compartment of seminiferous tubules.

-Later on cytogenesis these cells moves in spiral manner towards lunch of the tubules.
+Later on cytogenesis, these cells move in a spiral manner towards lunch of the tubules.

-The initial spermatocytogenesis shows divisions where the nucleus are divided, but the cytoplasm of daughter cells is connected via thin cytoplasmic bridges.
+The initial spermatocytogenesis shows divisions where the nucleus is divided, but the cytoplasm of daughter cells is connected via thin cytoplasmic bridges.

 The subsequent Type B spermatogonia again divide mitotically to produce diploid primary (1*) spermatocyte.
 The primary spermatocyte divides meiotically to give else to haploid secondary (2*) spermatocyte.
 The meiosis II occurs in 2° spermatocyte and leads to the generation of spermatids.

-Spermeiogenesis : Spermiogenesis is transformation of a spherical spermatid to a spermlike mature spermatid.
+Spermatogenesis: Spermiogenesis is the transformation of a spherical spermatid to a spermlike mature spermatid.
 It is simply a transformation process, in which the spermatids are differentiated into male germ cells.

-- Nuclear condensation : The protamine protein is expressed in high amount in a spermatid.
-Protamine are rich in arginine and has over 60% arginine residue.
+Nuclear condensation: The protamine protein is expressed in a high amount in a spermatid.
+Protamine is rich in arginine and has over 60% arginine residue.

-During nuclear condensation the histones are replaced by protamine.
+During nuclear condensation, the histones are replaced by protamine.
 Protamines binds more tightly with DNA and make DNA more condense.
 This leads to shut down of transcription of all genes.
-The nuclear condensation resulting in very few transcription of gene, that is approximately 15% of total genes.
+The nuclear condensation resulting in very few transcriptions of the gene, that is approximately 15% of total genes.

-- Acrosome formation : The vesicles of golgi apparatus are merge and invert to form a cap in the most part of condensed nucleus.
-That is known as acrosome.
-It function as lysosome (containing enzymes like hyaluronidase and proteases.
+Acrosome formation: The vesicles of the Golgi apparatus are merged and invert to form a cap in the most part of the condensed nucleus.
+That is known as the acrosome.
+It functions as lysosome (containing enzymes like hyaluronidase and proteases.

 Sperm cells contain a pair of centrioles.
-One of the centriole grows out with nine double peripheral microtubules and two singlet in center.
+One of the centrioles grows out with nine double peripheral microtubules and two singlets in center.
 At the time of development of acrosomal vesicle, this flagellum primordium lies opposite to it.
-It has principally three parts i.e., neck, mid piece and tail.
-The mid piece is wrapped by mitochondrial group and the tail with 9 + 2 axoneme.
+It has principally three parts i.e., neck, midpiece and tail.
+The midpiece is wrapped by the mitochondrial group and the tail with 9 + 2 axoneme.

-- Cytoplasm reduction : The unnecessary organelles and cytoplasm of developing spermatids is phagocytized by sertoli cells and disposed in the tubular lumens.
-Only a small amount of cytoplasm resides in sperm at neck mid piece region.
+Cytoplasm reduction: The unnecessary organelles and cytoplasm of developing spermatids is phagocytized by Sertoli cells and disposed of in the tubular lumens.
+Only a small amount of cytoplasm resides in sperm at neck midpiece region.